openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/BIOSConfig/README.md

 ### Interface xyz.openbmc_project.BIOSConfigManager

-- Object Path: `/xyz/openbmc_project/bios_config/manager0`
+- Object Path: `/xyz/openbmc_project/bios_config/manager`

 Methods:

 - `SetAttribute` -To set the particular BIOS attribute with new value.
 - `GetAttribute` -To get the bios attribute current and pending values.
-- `GetPendingAttributes` -To get all pending bios Atrributes list.
-- `SetPendingAttributes` -To set all pending bios Atrributes list.

 Properites:

 - `ResetBIOSSettings` - To reset the BIOS settings based on the Reset Flag.
-- `AllBaseAttributes` - To store all bios attributes details.
+- `BaseBiosTable` - To store all bios attributes details.

-Signals:

-- `PendingAttributesCreated` - Signal sent out, when Pending attributes list created.
+- `PendingAttributes` - To store pending bios Atrributes list.

 ### Interface xyz.openbmc_project.BIOSConfig.Password

+- Object Path: `/xyz/openbmc_project/bios_config/password`

 Methods:

-- `VerifyPassword`
-- `ChangePassword`
+- `ChangePassword` - To change BIOS setup password.

 Properities:

-- `IsPasswordInitDone` - To indicate BIOS password related details are received or not.
+- `PasswordInitialized` - To indicate BIOS password related details are received or not.

 [design]: